trueos/trueos-docs/trueos-handbook/introduction.rst

   screens for users of dual-boot systems who prefer to use the GRUB boot loader.

-* A TrueOS® installation installs the :ref:`Lumina Desktop`.
+* A TrueOS® installation installs the Lumina Desktop.
 Additional window managers can be installed using :ref:`AppCafe®`.

 * The :ref:`SysAdm™ Client` and server has replaced the